spsanps/spsanps.github.io/_pages/about.md

 Working on/at research and internships related to Large Language Models.

 Current aim to to pursue a career in AGI related media and entertainment.
 In process of building  and projects/learning the skills to do so.
+Please reach out if you have any ideas or want to collaborate.